 The magical part here is a TrustFire Protected 3.7V 900mAh 14500 Lithium Battery .
 It's almost the same size as an "type AA" cell but it's a Li-ion cell with a nominal voltage of 3.7 V. You need a special charger to charge these batteries, however it's quite cheap.

 Screw the original LEGO 4.5 V plug to the end of the cable.
-Finally, drill a hole in a LEGO plate and screw on the switch.
+Finally,

 You can get the instructions for this little tank engine on my MOC page.